-The Toyota Corolla is available with a choice of three petrol engines – two of them hybrids.
+The Toyota Corolla is available with a choice of two hybrid petrol engines.

-If that’s the case, the mid-range 1.8-litre hybrid will serve you better.
+The cheaper is the 122hp 1.8-litre hybrid.
 It’s more or less the same engine used in the Toyota Prius so you get the same low running costs but you no longer have to live with the Prius’ looks – a win-win.
-What’s not so good is that the 1.8 is fitted with a noisy automatic gearbox which dulls performance – the more powerful 1.8 is actually slower than the 1.2 in the 0-62mph sprint, which translates to tedious overtakes.
+What’s not so good is that the 1.8 is fitted with a noisy automatic gearbox which dulls performance.

-The most expensive engine for the Corolla is the 2.0-litre hybrid and its aim is to give you extra performance while still keeping running costs lower than an equivalent alternative with a diesel engine.
+The more expensive engine is the 184hp 2.0-litre hybrid and its aim is to give you extra performance while still keeping running costs lower than an equivalent alternative with a diesel engine.
 It has worked, sort of.
 The engine is more than powerful enough to propel you past slow-moving traffic with ease and it can be very economical if you’re very careful with the accelerator.

 However, the 2.0-litre is fitted with the same automatic gearbox/transmission so it never feels as fast as the 7.9-second 0-62mph time suggests.
 On the upside, thanks to the electric engine boost, at motorway speeds the Corolla is barely ticking over resulting in great fuel economy and a quiet cabin.

 The Toyota Corolla is a family car so the focus is on carrying passengers in comfort, but you’ll be surprised how well it drives.